microsoft/IIoT/Prep/README.md

   - In the menu, choose "Preferences", then "Raspberry Pi Configuration"
   - Enable SSH

+### Laptop Setup

+The following steps will walk you through the installation of tools that you need to run on your laptop for this lab:

-4. Install [Device Explorer](https://github.com/Azure/azure-iot-sdk-csharp/releases/download/2017-8-10/SetupDeviceExplorer.msi) on your Windows laptop.
+1. Install [Device Explorer](https://github.com/Azure/azure-iot-sdk-csharp/releases/download/2017-8-10/SetupDeviceExplorer.msi) on your Windows laptop.
 Device Explorer is a great tool that can be used to perform operations such as manage the devices registered to an IoT hub, view device-to-cloud messages sent to an IoT hub, and send cloud-to-device messages from an IoT hub.
-Documentation for Device Explorer can be found [here](https://github.com/Azure/azure-iot-sdk-csharp/tree/master/tools/DeviceExplorer)
+Documentation for Device Explorer can be found [here](https://github.com/Azure/azure-iot-sdk-csharp/tree/master/tools/DeviceExplorer) <BR>
-5. Ensure your Azure subscription login is working and you have sufficient permissions to create resources.
+If you are running a non-Windows machine, device explorer will not work and you will need to use the command-line tool - iothub-explorer.
+The instructions for on how to install and use iothub-explorer is [here](https://github.com/azure/iothub-explorer)
-6. Download and install [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+2. Download and install [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 We will use PuTTY to SSH into the Raspberry Pi to perform various functions throughout the lab.
+3. Ensure your Azure subscription login is working and you have sufficient permissions to create resources.